scotran/JavaShoppingCart/README.md

 * Maven project organization and command usage for more productivity
 * MySQL syntax, basics, usage, connectivity, and similar
 * JDBC with MySQL and safe database practices
+* Software/web application development processes
 * MVC architecture along with DAO, model, service layers, and similar
 * Login security, caching, database lookup, and similar
 * Shopping cart functions and design
 * Web application debugging
 * Apache Tomcat capabilities, functions, command line commands, and similar
-* The cost of a mystical banana
+* The cost of a mystical banana :banana:
 * More! :)
 </details>